metrorailings/OwlBlog/content/posts/week-8-insights-1.md

 ## Steelers @ Browns

 As sort of expected, this is a defensive line battle.
 Whichever defensive line can assert their will more is going to win.

+Najee Harris has been decently productive against this Cleveland defense.